Anna Elisabet Weirauch: Personal life

 Anna Elisabet Weirauch was born in Galati, Romania on August 7, 1887.
 Both of Anna's parents were Berlin writers, and her father was also the founder of the Romanian State Bank.
 She was the youngest of four children.
 Anna lived in Romania until her father's death in 1891.
 Then, she moved to Germany with her mother, first to Thuringia and then to Berlin in 1893.
 She then enrolled in Höhere Töchterschule where she was trained in acting and singing.

 From 1906 until 1914, Weirauch was a member of Max Reinhardt’s prestigious acting company at Germany's State Theatre (Deutsche Theater).
 There, she discovered her love for writing.
 Some of her first literary experiments were playwriting dramas, and some of her early plays were even performed as matinees at the Germany State Theatre.

 In the mid-1920s, Weirauch entered a lifelong relationship with a Dutch woman, Helena Geisenhainer.
 In the 1930s, the start of the Nazi era, the two moved to Gastag in Bavaria.
-After the war was over, Weirauch and Geisenhainer relocated to Munich, and then in 1961, they spent the rest of their days together back in Berlin, where Weirauch would keep writing until her death.
+After the war was over, Weirauch and Geisenhainer relocated to Munich, and then in 1961, they lived out their lives together in Berlin, where Weirauch would continue her writing until death.

 Weirauch died in Berlin on December 21, 1970.